RAI-SCC/torch_blue/README.md

 > contained within other VIModules.
 Loss functions are designed to expect and handle
 > this output format, i.e. you can simply feed the model output into the loss and
 > everything will work.

+### Level 4

+Arguably, creating `VIModule`s with Bayesian weights - which are typically called random variables in documentation and code - is arguably simpler than in pytorch.
+Since a different number of weight matrices needs to be created based on the variational distribution, the process is completely automated.
+For `VIModules` without weights `super().__init__` is called without arguments.
+Modules with random variables expect `VIkwargs` (which you should be familiar with from [Level 2](#level-2)), but defaults are used if non are passed.
+More importantly, `VIModules` with weights call `super().__init__` with the argument `variable_shapes`.
+The keys of this dictionary are the names of the random variables and the values the shapes of the weight matrices as tuple or list.

+The insertion order of this dictionary matters, as it becomes the order of the names in the module attribute `random_variables`. `random_variables`, the shapes, and a similar attribute of the variational distribution call `variational_parameters` are used to dynamically create the weight matrices.
+To get weight during the forward pass call the `sample_variables` method, which returns a tuple of sampled weight matrices.
+One for each entry in `random_variables` and in the same order.
+This call also internally calculates and stores the log probabilities, if required.

+Should you need to access the weight tensors directly you can use `getattr` and derive the name using the method `variational_parameter_name`.

 ## Variational Inference